Welcome to our class page. Please check regularly to find out all about our exciting learning.

 Reminders and Dates for the Autumn Term

-We have our PE lessons on Mondays and Wednesdays.
-Please make sure you have your full kit in school all of the time.
+PLEASE NOTE: PE lessons are on Mondays and Thursdays – make sure you have full indoor and outdoor kit in every day.

 Below you will find lots of photographs about the learning in our class.